Find Affordable College Courses

 Read More…

-Out of the 25 schools in Arkansas that were part of this year’s ranking, Arkansas State University - Main Campus landed the # 5 spot on the list.
-Located in the city of Jonesboro, A-State is a public college with a large student population.
+The excellent programs at Arkansas State University - Main Campus helped the school earn the #5 place on this year’s ranking of the best liberal arts / sciences and humanities schools in Arkansas.
+Located in the small city of Jonesboro, A-State is a public college with a large student population.

 While working on their degree, liberal arts / sciences and humanities majors at A-State accumulate an average of around $27,750 in student debt.
 For students who choose a 10-year repayment plan, the average monthly student loan payment is $159.

-Arkansas State University - Newport came in at #6 in this year’s edition of the Best Liberal Arts & Humanities Schools in Arkansas ranking.
-Located in the rural area of Newport, ASUN is a public college with a small student population.
+Arkansas State University - Newport ranked #6 on this year’s Best Liberal Arts & Humanities Schools in Arkansas list.
+Located in the rural area of Newport, ASUN is a public school with a small student population.

 Liberal Arts / Sciences & Humanities majors at ASUN take out an average of $10,250 in student loans while working on their egree.